Sisonke Msimang: Early life and education

-She obtained a master's degree in political science from the African Gender Institute at the University of Cape Town.
+Between 2002 and 2005, she obtained a master's degree in political science from the African Gender Institute at the University of Cape Town.

 Career

+Msimang's first job was in 1997 as a programme officer at the Australian High Commission in Pretoria, which is where she met her husband Simon White.

-Msimang worked with UNAIDS to help forge HIV/AIDS policies specifically relating to African women and girls, and became executive director of the Open Society Initiative for Southern Africa (OSISA), stepping down from that role in 2012.
-She was the Executive Director of the Open Society Initiative for Southern Africa until November 2012.
-In June 2103, she took up a senior role in policy development at the Sonke Gender Justice Network, which works with men and boys in promoting gender equality.
+From 2003 to 2005, Msimang worked as a gender advisor for UNAIDS to help forge HIV/AIDS policies specifically relating to African women and girls.
+From 2005 she was the Executive Director of the Open Society Initiative for Southern Africa until November 2012.
+In June 2013, she took up a senior role in policy development at the Sonke Gender Justice Network, which worked with men and boys in promoting gender equality.

-Msimang has held fellowships at Yale University, the Aspen Institute and the University of the Witwatersrand in Johannesburg.
+Msimang has held fellowships at Yale University where she was a Yale World Fellow, the Aspen Institute and the University of the Witwatersrand in Johannesburg.
+She was also selected as a World Economic Fourm (WEF) Young Global Leader.
+She is also an honorary board member of the Democracy Works Foundation.

+Msimang began her writing career in earnest from 2013, writing regular columns for theDaily Maverick.
+In her first book, Always Another Country, she thanks editor Branko Brkic and CEO Styli Charalambous for 'giving me a start'.

 She has been both storyteller and facilitator for The Moth and TED events, has hosted and participated in several Doha Debates, and in 2020 was the Literature and Ideas curator for Perth Writers Week.
 She won the Western Australian Writer's Fellowship at the 2020 Western Australian Premier's Book Awards.